ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/gas_liquid_handling/Anton-Paar-iSorb-hp.md

 The principle of operation is to 'dose' gas into a porous material, and measure the rate at which that gas gets adsorbed onto that material.
 When used on a beamline, we also want to perform neutron measurements between doses.

 The iSorb has no native communication interface (despite the manufacturer having been asked for this).
-Our support is implemented in an unusual way:
+Our EPICS support module is implemented in an unusual way:
 - There is a program running on the manufacturer PC, alongside the manufacturer software
 - This program uses a combination of GUI automation and log-scraping to extract information of interest from the manufacturer software
 - This information is then exposed over standard HTTP endpoints